-What is important to note is that, as a whole, a team has a certain velocity (a total number of story points implemented) which can be translated to a set of items from the Product Backlog.
+What is important to note is that, as a whole, a team has a certain velocity (a total number of story points implemented) which can be translated into a set of items from the Product Backlog.
 Since each item is estimated using the same unit of measure - story points, it is quite easy to establish how many items will go in the next sprint: starting with the highest priority ones, until the cumulative number of story points equals the velocity.
-If we cannot match the velocity number, consider always less items than more (this will act as a buffer).
+If we cannot match the velocity number, always consider less items than more (this will act as a buffer).

-The team velocity is determined in time, after a few iterations (2-3 sprints), when everybody will get a better understanding of the product they are developing.
+The team velocity is determined in time, after a few iterations (2-3 sprints) when everybody will get a better understanding of the product they are developing.

 Sprint Backlog is a living document; it is constantly updated with the status of the tasks (mainly on the daily basis, during Daily Scrum).
 The team can decide that some additional tasks are needed in order to finalise a user story, estimations needs to be updated, tasks are closed or removed.

-One of the most important principle in Scrum is that we do not increase the Sprint Backlog with more user stories during the sprint If is the case that an user story might not be completed during a sprint it is recommended not to be started (and finish the sprint earlier) since the main objective of a sprint is always to have a workable version of the product.
+One of the most important principle in Scrum is that we do not increase the Sprint Backlog with more user stories during the sprint.
+If is the case that a user story might not be completed during a sprint it is recommended not to be started (and finish the sprint earlier) since the main objective of a sprint is always to have a workable version of the product.

 While the user stories are estimated in story points, the actual tasks that are placed in the Spring Backlog have concrete estimations in man-days or man-hours.
 That is because the tasks are assumed by actual developers, and each one can provide the estimations on the work he undertook.

-The Sprint Backlog is usually maintained as a spreadsheet, but is also possible to use issue tracking systems or any software products designed specifically for Scrum or Agile.
+The Sprint Backlog is usually maintained as a spreadsheet, but it is also possible to use issue tracking systems or any software products designed specifically for Scrum or Agile.

 The spreadsheet will be updated daily in order to see the progress on the tasks.
 Based on that, a chart is build, called Sprint Burn-Down chart which usually shows how the cumulative effort estimated for the sprint is consumed as the sprint progresses (see an example below).

-Since the target is to always have a workable product at the end of the sprint, it might the case that, if the effort remained to be consumed is still high as the sprint progresses (perhaps due to some re-estimations of the tasks) the team should decide to take out some of the not started user stories in order not to reach the end of the sprint with work in progress.
+Since the target is to always have a workable product at the end of the sprint, it might be the case that, if the effort remained to be consumed is still high as the sprint progresses (perhaps due to some re-estimations of the tasks) the team should decide to take out some of the not started user stories in order not to reach the end of the sprint with work in progress.

 Sprint Backlog is a simple and very useful planning and monitoring tool.
 As is the case for all Scrum practices, even if is simple, if not applied correctly it is not useless but can cause damages to the project.